-Hire a sitter to watch your baby (look for one who specializes in newborns) -- or ask a trusted friend or grandparent to come over -- and book a date night out with your spouse.
+Hire a date night sitter to watch your baby (look for one who specializes in newborns) -- or ask a trusted friend or grandparent to come over -- and have a date night out with your spouse.
 "It's never too early to find a babysitter," says Kerner.
 "You've got to reconnect as grownups if you want to find your way back to the bedroom."

 Get Thee to the Waxer

 Or manicurist.
 Or stylist.
 It's hard to feel sexy when you're covered in spit-up and haven't shaved your legs in a week.
 Trade baby duties with your partner or book a sitter so you can visit the salon, take a relaxing bath or get a pedicure.
 If you feel sexy, you'll be more interested in sex.

 "Now that you're a parent, you don't have the luxury of spontaneous sex that you had in the past," says Kerner.
 Plan ahead for when the baby is down for the evening and make an effort to solely focus on your sexual relationship with your partner.

 It can be pretty weird to have sex when you're in the same room as your baby, even if she's sleeping.
 So put your baby to sleep in her crib in the nursery and break out your monitor.
 "Keeping a monitor on -- set to a low volume -- may actually help you relax so you can enjoy yourself," says Kerner.

 Just Make Out